Context-Picker: Dynamic context selection using multi-stage reinforcement learning: Context-Picker

 \subsection{Multi-stage Reinforcement Learning}

-Using the curated training set from Section~\ref{subsec:offline-mining}, this subsection describes the two-stage policy optimization component of Context-Picker, which corresponds to the right part of Figure~\ref{fig:overview}; the detailed GRPO-based training loop is given in Algorithm~\ref{alg:rl-training}.
+Given the curated training set from Section~\ref{subsec:offline-mining}, this subsection describes the two-stage policy optimization component of Context-Picker, which corresponds to the right part of Figure~\ref{fig:overview}.
+We detail the two-stage optimization process below.

 In long-context question answering (LCQA), the challenges of \emph{what evidence to pick} and \emph{how much evidence to pick} are essentially a coupled combinatorial optimization problem.
-Selecting too few pieces of evidence risks missing key reasoning hops, while selecting too many introduces noise and attention dilution.
-Static strategies, such as fixed Top-$K$ sampling or single-stage reranking, struggle to simultaneously ensure recall sufficiency and input compactness.

 As is shown in Figure \ref{fig:overview}, we decouple this problem into two training stages: \emph{a recall-oriented stage} that emphasizes comprehensive evidence coverage, and \emph{a refinement-oriented stage} that focuses on minimal sufficient selection.

 \paragraph{Stage I: Recall-oriented strategy optimization.} Stage~I is designed to learn a \emph{high-recall} picking behavior that prioritizes \emph{information completeness}.
 In our setting, the downstream generator can answer a query correctly as long as the selected context set contains the key evidence that supports the reasoning chain.
-We formalize this notion via the offline-mined minimal sufficient evidence set $\mathcal{S}_{\text{gold}}$ (Section~\ref{subsec:offline-mining}), which approximates the smallest subset that preserves answerability under an LLM-based judge.
+We formalize this via the offline-mined minimal sufficient evidence set $\mathcal{S}_{\text{gold}}$ (Section~\ref{subsec:offline-mining}), which approximates the smallest subset that preserves answerability under an LLM-based judge.

 Stage~I thus encourages the policy to maximize $\mathrm{Cov}(\mathcal{S}, \mathcal{S}_{\text{gold}})$ with a \emph{relaxed} redundancy tolerance $\mathrm{red}_1$ (Eq.~\ref{eq:reward}), allowing moderate over-selection.
 This is crucial for multi-hop QA: missing even a single hop in the evidence chain can cause a failure, whereas including a few extra passages is often harmless at this stage.
 By emphasizing coverage and using a loose redundancy margin, Stage~I prevents premature pruning and improves exploration over the combinatorial subset space, yielding a robust high-recall initialization for later compression.